zhangwei5095/javamelody/ExternalAPI.md

 For each MBean (JMX) attribute, a link on the left of the attribute in the MBeans page is provided to have only the current value of an attribute in plain text.
 For example, the following URL retrieves the bytes sent and the process cpu time for a Tomcat server: http://localhost:8080/mywebapp/monitoring?jmxValue=Catalina:type=GlobalRequestProcessor,name=http-8080.bytesSent|java.lang:type=OperatingSystem.ProcessCpuTime

-To use the URL for a MBean value, the system actions must be [enabled](UserGuide#6._Optional_parameters.md) (true by default).
+To use the URL for a MBean value, the system actions must be [enabled](UserGuide.md#6-optional-parameters) (true by default).

 ### XML ###

-The monitoring data is available as XML over http if the [XStream and XPP3 dependencies](UserGuide#Dependencies.md) are available in the webapp.
+The monitoring data is available as XML over http if the [XStream and XPP3 dependencies](UserGuide.md#dependencies) are available in the webapp.
 (XPP3 is a transitive dependency of XStream so you just need to add the XStream dependency if you have a Maven project).

 **Warning**: The XML and JSON formats are dependent on the internal structure of data in JavaMelody.
 By using this XML/JSON format, you are coupled on this specific internal structure, which may change anytime without notice.
 (But of course, you may be more loosely coupled than by using the JavaMelody classes directly.)
 So use the XML/JSON API after acknowledging the risks of coupling.

-The following URL retrieves data in XML format as a list of counters, with statistics of requests, and also some current system information: http://localhost:8080/mywebapp/monitoring?format=xml&period=jour You can also try with the public demo: http://demo.javamelody.cloudbees.net/monitoring?format=xml&period=jour
+The following URL retrieves data in XML format as a list of counters, with statistics of requests, and also some current system information: http://localhost:8080/mywebapp/monitoring?format=xml&period=jour

 Like for the HMTL format, you can replace the "period" parameter with "semaine", "mois", "annee" and "tout" for the week, month, year and all periods.
 Or you can use a custom period.